Best Restaurants In Mexico City

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 This helps me keep the Sick Girl Travels blog running while providing you with high-quality product recommendations and great travel deals.
 Please see my full disclosure for further information.
 Thanks for your support!

-If you’re wondering where to eat in Mexico City, these are just a few of the best restaurants in Mexico City, Mexico to check out during your time in the city, including Mexican choices as well as international flavors.
+Once you have your Mexico City itinerary planned out you’ll probably be wondering where to eat in Mexico City.
+These are just a few of the best restaurants in Mexico City, Mexico to check out during your time in the city.
+This includes Mexican choices as well as international flavors.

 The Coolest Restaurants in Mexico City